-In this section we present the guidelines for using the strong and weak safety contracts for development and integration of reusable safety elements within safety-critical systems.
-Moreover, we align the guidelines with the ISO 26262 safety process.
-More specifically, we first define the safety contracts development process and the contract-specific activities, and then we detail how and when these activities can be aligned with the SEooC development process.
+In this section we present the guidelines for using the strong and weak safety contracts for the development and integration of reusable safety-relevant elements within safety-critical systems.
+Moreover, we present how the guidelines can be used with the ISO 26262 SEooC notion.
+More specifically, we bring the guidelines in form of the safety contracts development process and the contract-specific activities, and detail how and when these activities can be aligned with the SEooC development.

-3.1 Safety Contracts Development Process
+A. Safety Contracts Development Process

-As mentioned in Section 1, the nature of safety being system property and the dangers of non-systematic reuse hinder reuse of safety elements within safety-critical systems.
-To alleviate these issues a clear process and guidelines on how to perform reuse should be provided to promote systematic reuse of safety elements.
+As mentioned in Section I, the nature of safety being a system property and the dangers of non-systematic reuse hinder reuse of safety components within safety-critical systems.
+To alleviate these issues a clear process and guidelines on how to perform reuse should be provided to promote systematic reuse of safety components.
 To integrate the systematic reuse approach based on strong and weak safety contracts within a safety process, a safety contracts development process needs to be defined.
 We propose such a process divided into three phases: (1) Preliminary safety contracts, (2) Safety contracts production, and (3) Safety Contract utilisation and maintenance.
-The alignment of the safety contract, SEooC and ISO 26262 development phases is shown in Fig. 3.
+The alignment of the safety contract and the SEooC development phases is shown in Fig. 4.
+While the first two safety contract phases support the two out-of-context phases of the SEooC development (Fig. 1), the third safety contract phase supports SEooC integration in context of a particular system.
+The first safety contract phase includes the capturing of SEooC assumptions.
+The second contract phase is performed together with the corresponding SEooC development phase, while the third contract phase includes support for integration of SEooC in a particular system.
 In the reminder of this subsection we provide more details about the corresponding contract-specific activities each phase is constituted of.